-Postgraduate Taught and Research Student enrolments (Table 3.1.2)
+Postgraduate Taught and Research Student enrolments

 The proportion of Disabled students (81%) recruited to PGCE programmes was noticeably higher than the proportion for the total students (76%).
-BAME recruitment improved over the previous year, however it should be noted that the small numbers of students in this category leads to volatile statistics.
+Recruitment of BAME students improved over the previous year, however it should be noted that the small numbers of students in this category leads to volatile statistics.

 Table 3.1.3 BGU Postgraduate Taught and Research applications and enrolments 2020/21